xuankimtran/docs-1/pages/katalon-studio/docs/create-test-case.md

     > Notes:
     >
-    > * To learn more about keywords in Katalon Studio, hover on each keyword to see its description.
+    > To learn more about keywords in Katalon Studio, hover over each keyword to see its description.
 You can also go to Katalon Studio documentation page and use the search bar to find the detailed information and usage example of each keyword.

     ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/manual-view/image2017-8-18-133A543A48.png)

 3. You can also add a **Statement** or **Call Test Case** as a test step.
 Click on the drop-down of the _Add_ button and select an option.
 See also: [Statements](https://docs.katalon.com/katalon-studio/docs/statements.html) and [Call Test Case](https://docs.katalon.com/katalon-studio/docs/call-test-case.html).

+    > Notes:
+    >
     > Once a test step is added as Call Test Case, or any of the control statements, it will not be allowed to change into another keyword.

 4. Continue adding your test steps.
 You can also **Move up**, **Move down**, or **Delete** a test step.